His Work In Progress (HWIP)

 Mr. L.H.
 Bayley once stated “You can’t just help the world to heal one kind of pain.
 You’ve got to help the world to heal all kinds of pain.”

 This statement mirrors the approach His Work in Progress employs.
 When we travel to foreign countries and listen to the people in need their mental, spiritual and physical needs vary.
-Over the past eleven years we have developed an understanding on how to inspire those we serve.
+Over the past thirteen years we have developed an understanding on how to inspire those we serve.
 Clearly all of us cannot solve all of the world’s problems, no one can.
 However, His Work in Progress can perform little acts of kindness exceptionally thereby providing hope via sharing our treasures.
 This has been the successful approach we employ in our interactions with the needy.
 Our measuring stick is the repeated warm smiles we receive year after year.

 Trips often combine two distinct projects.
 A medical triage for the medical professionals caring for the locals and their illnesses.